DiogoDeAndrade/self_portrait/README.md

 - Beating heart by [Darsycho], licensed through the [CC0] license.
 - Blood Lust font by [Font Monger], free for personal use.
+- Nexa font by [Font Fabric], free for personal use.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Sound